 First of all, we must understand the fact that Fixed Deposit is a product of bank that these banks are selling and it helps them to make money for themselves, whereas Mutual Fund is a product for investment which makes money for investors.

-When we invest in a fixed deposit, we are simply buying a product of bank (de facto becoming a consumer) which many think they’re investing.
-As per WikiPedia, the average annual inflation rate in India from 1969 until 2013 was 7.7%.
-How much interest do we get in fixed deposit?
+When we invest in a fixed deposit, we are simply buying a product of the bank (de facto becoming a consumer) which many think they’re investing.
+As per the government statistics, the average annual inflation rate in India from 1969 until 2013 was 7.7%.
+How much interest do we get in a fixed deposit?
 7.5%, 8%?
 Are we really investing?

-Middle class people consider money as a tool to buy goods as per their wish or need.
+Middle-class people consider money as a tool to buy goods as per their wishes or need.
 Whereas rich people consider money as a tool to make more money and build wealth.
-This is why when a common man gets a huge amount of money all of a sudden, they either spend lavishly or think of just preserving it by investing in fixed deposit, gold or real estate instead of trying to multiple it by using the power of compounding.
+In order words, for poor, money is just money—spending money.
+For the rich, it’s capital to build more wealth.
+This is why when a common man gets a huge amount of money all of a sudden, they either spend lavishly or think of just preserving it by investing in fixed deposit, gold, or real estate instead of trying to multiple it by using the power of compounding.

 Many Indians have little to no knowledge about how Mutual Fund works and what type of returns you can get from it.
 Less than 10% of household in India invests in Mutual Funds despite being so easily available in the market now.
 Even after so many advertisements about “Mutual Fund Sahi Hai”, people still ignore it like anything.